AK-Homberger/D1Mini-GasCounter/README.md

 Detailled instructions for installation and configuration of ioBroker can be found [here](https://forum.iobroker.net/category/182/installation).

+The following adapters have to be installed in ioBroker:
+- MQTT Broker/Client
+- Influxb
+- Visualisation VIS
+- Flot adapter

 The visualisation is available [here](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/VIS-Project.zip).
 First install the VIS and Flot adapter in ioBroker.
 Then import the downloaded visualisation ZIP-file with the VIS editor.